Souravgoswami/cowspeak/about.markdown

 ---
-layout: cowspeak
+layout: "cowspeak"
-title: About Cowspeak
+title: "About Cowspeak"
-permalink: /about/
+permalink: "/about/"
 ---

 {% include about.markdown %}